Long-time reverse transportation inequalities for non-globally-dissipative Langevin dynamics: Conclusion and Outlook

 where $\gamma > 0$ is the damping coefficient.
-We believe that it is possible, but not entirely straightforward.
-To our knowledge, for \eqref{eq:ULD}, both the shifted Girsanov argument \cite{altschuler2025shifted} (for reverse transportation inequality under the global dissipative condition) and the reflection coupling \cite{schuh2024global, kazeykina2024ergodicity, guillin2022convergence, eberle2019couplings} (for Wasserstein contraction without the global dissipative condition) have been well studied.
-The main potential challenge is that, in the region where the potential $U$ is strongly convex, the shifted Girsanov argument requires a time-dependent coordinate twisting (i.e. $(x,p) \mapsto (x, x + \gamma_t^{-1} p)$, $\dot{\gamma}_t \nequiv 0$ ), which would introduce significant difficulties to the construction of the Lyapunov function used in the reflection coupling technique.
-Besides the current coupling approach, another possible method to obtain the reverse transportation inequality for \eqref{eq:ULD} is using hypocoercivity with the help of H\'erau's functional \cite{chen2024uniform,villani2009hypocoercivity}.
+This extension appears possible, but new difficulties arise.
+To our knowledge, for \eqref{eq:ULD}, both the shifted-Girsanov-type argument \cite{altschuler2025shifted, wang2017hypercontractivity} and the reflection coupling \cite{schuh2024global, kazeykina2024ergodicity, guillin2022convergence, eberle2019couplings} have been well studied separately.
+The main potential challenge is that, in the region where the potential $U$ is strongly convex, the shifted Girsanov argument requires a time-dependent coordinate twisting (i.e. $(x,p) \mapsto (x, x + \gamma_t^{-1} p)$, $\dot{\gamma}_t \nequiv 0$), which would introduce significant difficulties in constructing the Lyapunov function used for reflection coupling.
+Besides the current coupling approach, another possible method to obtain reverse transportation inequalities for \eqref{eq:ULD} is to use hypocoercivity with the help of H\'erau's functional \cite{chen2024uniform,villani2009hypocoercivity}.

-Another promising application is the extension to the mean-field Langevin equation, where the drift term in \eqref{eq:overdamped} also depends on the law of its solution.
-Such stochastic systems can be viewed as the mean-field limit of some interacting particle systems which have a wide range of applications.
-When the noise is nondegenerate, it is relatively more straightforward to adapt the current framework to the mean-field Langevin setting, by adding some additional assumptions to the nonlinear term, because the reflection coupling can be naturally extended to this setting.
-When the noise is degenerate, the extension becomes less direct, for reasons similar to the underdamped Langevin dynamics above.
+\paragraph{Extension to mean-field Langevin dynamics.} A promising direction is the extension to mean-field Langevin equations, where the drift term in \eqref{eq:overdamped} also depends on the law of the solution.
+Such stochastic systems can be viewed as mean-field limits of interacting particle systems and have a wide range of applications.
+When the noise is nondegenerate, the current framework should be adaptable under suitable assumptions on the nonlinear drift, since reflection coupling extends naturally to this setting.
+When the noise is degenerate, the extension becomes less direct, for reasons similar to those in the underdamped Langevin dynamics above.